JPShag/DMA-FW-Guide-2.0/README.md

 - **Device Serial Number (DSN)**: A unique identifier associated with a specific device, often used for advanced device identification and verification.
 - **PCIe Configuration Space**: A memory area where PCIe devices provide information about themselves and configure operational parameters.
 - **Donor Card**: A PCIe device used to extract configuration and identification details for the purpose of emulating its behavior on an FPGA.
+- **ACs (Anti-Cheats)**: Software mechanisms designed to prevent cheating in games and applications by detecting unauthorized hardware or software modifications.

 ---